Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Waist Belts

 Waist belts are a must for waders.
 They help create a more custom fit and, more importantly, provide a crucial safety feature.
-If you fall into the river, a correctly worn waist belt will help stop water from filling the legs of the waders, allow for the air trapped in your legs to act like balloons, and keep you from sinking like a rock.
+If you fall into the river, a correctly worn waist belt will help stop water from filling the legs of the waders and allow the air trapped in your legs to act like balloons, which helps maintain buoyancy.
+It will also keep you dry(ish) in the event of a fall, hopefully preventing an early end to your outing.

 A gusseted crotch makes small things, like lacing boots, much more comfortable; (photo/Conni Mahoney)